Combinatorial modifications of Reeb graphs and the realization problem: Realization theorem

 Now, suppose that the only vertices of degree $1$ in $\Gamma$ are from the case (b2).
 Suppose that $\Gamma$ has at least two maxima (a proof for minima is analogous).

 Let $v$ be a maximum vertex, $w$ vertex with indegree $2$ which is adjacent to $v$ and let $v'$ be a minimum joined with $v$ by a monotonic path $\tau$.
 Since $\Gamma$ has no vertices from the case (a), $v'$ is adjacent to a vertex $w'$ with outdegree $2$.
-Use the modifications (4) and (5) to move out all vertices on $\tau$ between $w$ and $w'$.
+Using the modifications (4) and (5) one can move out all vertices on $\tau$ between $w$ and $w'$.
 Let $x$ and $y$ be points on the edges incident to $w'$ and $w$, respectively, as in Figure~\ref{figure:removing_increasing_paths}~(a).

 Suppose that there exists an increasing path $\gamma$ from $x$ to $y$.
 Since $\Gamma$ has more than two vertices of degree $1$, there exists a vertex of degree $3$ on $\gamma$.
-There are the following two cases: \begin{enumerate}[(b2-I)] \itemsep{0.01em} \item there are both the types of vertices of degree $3$ on $\gamma$, \item there is no vertex with outdegree $2$ or a vertex with indegree $2$ on $\gamma$. \end{enumerate}
+We have the following two cases: \begin{enumerate}[(b2-I)] \item there are both the types of vertices of degree $3$ on $\gamma$, \item there is no vertex with outdegree $2$ or no vertex with indegree $2$ on $\gamma$. \end{enumerate}

 For the case (b2-I) let $z$ and $z'$ be vertices on $\gamma$ adjacent to $w$ and $w'$, respectively.
 Since $\Gamma$ is primitive, $\degin(z)=2=\degout(z')$.
 Use the modifications (4) and (5) to move out all vertices on $\gamma$ leaving only $z$ and $z'$, as in Figure \ref{figure:removing_increasing_paths} (b).
 Now, let us again use (4) to move $z$ on the second edge incident to $w$ and (5) to move $z'$ on the second edge incident to $w'$, as in Figure \ref{figure:removing_increasing_paths} (c).
 Thus we reduced the number of increasing paths from $x$ to $y$.